 - PROTECT SMALL DOGS.
 There are many large and super large dogs at the race.
 Carry your tiny dog or put it in a stroller to keep it safe in the expo area.

 - Parents please educate your child on how to approach a dog.
-While we have a number of professional dog trainers and volunteers who are always carefully watching the crowds and pets to ensure everyone stays safe, it only takes a second for a dog bite to occur.
 Please review safe dog greeting behaviors with your children before attending the show.
 Remind your child to always ask the owner’s permission to pet an animal, allow the calm pet to sniff their hands and then they should gently pet the animal’s chest, chin or back (not the top of its head), speaking calmly and quietly to the pet.
 Children should never “stare down” a dog, jump on it, grab it from behind or scream at it.
 If a dog is hyper and won’t sit for the owner, walk away and don’t allow your child to pet the dog.
 Sometimes the most well behaved pets can be startled, especially if they’re already keyed up being at such an exciting event.

 - BE PREPARED!